 If you’re looking to gain new skills in a particular area, online learning is a great way to go about it.
 You can learn whenever you want, and wherever you are – even if you’re on the move.
 Whether you need to study to improve your career, or you just want to learn something new, online learning can help.

-There are many platforms that offer online learning – from short courses to full degrees.
-In our Coursera review, we’ll be testing the platform, taking a look at which courses it offers and how the platform works.
+There are many online learning platform options that offer online learning – from short courses to full degrees.
+In our Coursera review, we’ll be testing the Coursera platform, taking a look at which courses it offers and how the platform works.
 We’ll also take a look at user reviews to see what they have to say about the platform.

 Why Study Online?